Critical Analysis of a Jewish Leader: Gideon the Judge

 a Promise of Divine Protection, Gideon is commanded by G-d to commit public

-tree that are in the Jewish, but idolatrous, City of Ofrah
+in the Jewish, but idolatrous, City of Ofrah and by

-and by building, in their place, an altar to HaShem
+building, in their place, an altar to HaShem in the

-in the midst of the City, upon which Gideon will slaughter his father s
+midst of the City, upon which Gideon will slaughter his father s seven-year-old

-seven-year-old bull as an offering to HaShem.
-Why is
+bull as an offering to HaShem.
+Why is Gideon

-intended to symbolize the impending destruction of Midian s
+is intended to symbolize the impending destruction of Midian s seven-year

-seven-year domination over Israel, while the salvation of the young bull is
+domination over Israel, while the salvation of the young bull is intended to

 Israel.
 Nonetheless, this was a daunting task, with much risk